alphagov/hand-signals/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Deloying the websocket

+Install serverless with `npm i -g serverless`

+cd into the deploy/prod or deploy/dev derectory as appropriate then run

+`gds aws re-development -- serverless`

 ## Attributions

 Forked from https://github.com/jamieecarr/nod and adapted to our non revenue generating needs